MoneyTools/MyMoney.Net/docs/Accounts/InvestmentAccounts.md

 ### Historical Market Value

-If you have configured your [Stock Quote Service](StockQuoteServices.md) and stock history information is available then the [TrendGraph](../Charts/TrendGraph.md) will show a nice smooth historical account value.
+If you have configured your [Online Services](OnlineService.md) and stock history information is available then the [TrendGraph](../Charts/TrendGraph.md) will show a nice smooth historical account value.
 The following shows what the TrendGraph will show if you do **not** have daily stock quote history:

 ![value](../Images/MarketValue.png)